Argo483/class-roll-manager/README.md

 class-roll-manager
 ==================

 A system for managing class rolls.
+Written in Python.